November 1, 2019

 The partner(s) that you chose, should provide you with a key resource, which you use, to provide your customers with a unique service.
 As your business grows, your needs will change, so choose a partner that can help accommodate your needs in the future, as well as now.

 Congratulations!
-You are ready, to start your own business generating tons of UAS jobs for you.
+You are ready, to launch your new drones as a service business and generate tons of UAS jobs.
 If you do your ground-work, you are well on your way to becoming successful at it.

 Go dominate that market.